Avondale, Arizona: 2020 census

+Economy

+Top employers in Avondale as of 2023.

 Sports

 Avondale is home to Phoenix Raceway.
+Since 2020, Phoenix Raceway has served as host of the annual NASCAR championship race, each November.
 It holds two NASCAR Cup Series races, two Xfinity Series races, a NASCAR Gander RV and Outdoors Truck Series race, an ARCA Menards Series race, and an ARCA Menards Series West race annually.

-The City of Avondale Parks and Recreation Department offers sports for both youth and adults.
+Avondale Parks and Recreation Department offers sports for both youth and adults.